Sher-Chowdhury/codingbee_docs/categories/kubernetes/13_ingress/ingress.md

 Earlier we covered service objects which sets up networking between pods in the same kubecluster, by creating a ClusterIP service, and also how we can make a pod externally accessible by creating a NodePort service.
 However as mentioned, Nodeport shouldn't be used in a production environment.

 The ideal solution would be to have your worker nodes only listening to standard ports, e.g. port 443 for https.
-That's possible by Ingress objects.
-Ingress objects, like services objects is used for setting up networking.
-Ingress is actually a service type object, but since it's such a big part, it's been spun out into it's own object kind.
+That's possible by setting up Ingress objects.

-Ingress ojects are specifically for setting up networking to make pods externally accessible.
-It uses nginx behind the scenes, and it has it's own github repo called [ingress-nginx](https://github.com/kubernetes/ingress-nginx).
-Like LoadBalancer Service objects, the setup of Ingress is also dependent on which cloud platform you use.
+Ingress ojects are used to make pods externally accessible.
+They make use of an internal nginx forward-proxy pod behind the scenes.
+This forward-proxy has it's own [ingress-nginx github repo](https://github.com/kubernetes/ingress-nginx).
+Ingress essentially acts as a gateway between the outside world and internals of your kube cluster, which is why the setup of Ingress is dependent on which cloud platform you use

 When you create an ingress-nginx object, you are effectively creating an 'Ingress-controller'.
 So what objects does an Ingress controller build?
 It basically builds